Why Visit Serengeti National Park?

 Expect fewer tourists, lower rates, and vibrant landscapes.
 Some lodges close, but we’ll find the best open camps for you.

-November to December (Short Rains):
+November to December (Shoulder season):

 A quieter time with great deals.
 The migration moves south, and wildlife is still abundant.